Filters features based on their planarity. To be planar, a geometry must have all its points situated in the same plane.

 Surface Normal Output

-If set to Yes, the Planar and NotPlanar outputs will have 6 extra attributes relating to the surface normal. _surfaceNormalX, _surfaceNormalY, and _surfaceNormalZ indicate the vector that was used to perform the planarity check. _pointOnSurfaceX, _pointOnSurfaceY, and_pointOnSurfaceZ indicate a point on the surface.
+If set to Yes, the Planar and NotPlanar outputs will have up to 6 extra attributes relating to the surface normal.
+If a non-degenerate surface normal was found, _surfaceNormalX, _surfaceNormalY, and _surfaceNormalZ indicate the vector that was used to perform the planarity check. _pointOnSurfaceX, _pointOnSurfaceY, and_pointOnSurfaceZ indicate a point on the surface.
 Together these entries can be used to define a vector that originates on the surface, and is collinear to the surface normal used to perform the planarity check.

 This transformer works only on the following geometries: